exciteabletom/wordle-API/README.md

 Even looking at the backend source code will not reveal the answer, as the wordlist is shuffled before it is inserted into the database.

+## Dev environment quick start
+`python3 -m venv .venv`

+`. .venv/bin/activate`

+`python3 -m pip install --upgrade wheel pip`

+`python3 -m pip install -r requirements.txt -r requirements-dev.txt`

+`pre-commit install`

+`python3 init.py`

+`FLASK_DEBUG=1 flask run --cert=adhoc --host=0.0.0.0`

+The dev server is accessible on https://localhost:5000 and on your local IP address from another device.

+https is necessary for the async clipboard API to work on IOS.
+You may have to click through a warning about an invalid certificate.

 ## API Documentation
 If you need any help with using this API, please open an issue!